MyoHub/myochallenge_2023eval/README.md

 - B) **Locomotion/Chase-Tag task** Chase an opponent by controlling a high-dimensional bipedal model. (`myoChallengeChaseTagP1-v0`).

-To load the challenges, you can try this code:
+To load the challenges, you need to install the `myosuite==1.7.0`, after which you can try this code:
 ```
 import gym
 import myosuite